-Movements in the provision during the financial year, for long service leave and lease make good, are set out
+Movements in the provision during the financial year, for long service leave and lease make good, are set out below:

-Lease Make- Long Service
+Lease Make-good \$'000 Long Service \$'000

-good Leave

-\$'000 \$'000

-At 1 July 2011 29 288
+At 1 July 2012 72 248

-Arising during the year 43 56
+Arising during the year 43 67

-Adjustment - (78)
+Adjustment - (19)

-Utilised (18)
+Utilised - (6)

-At 30 June 2012 72 248
+At 30 June 2013 115 290

 In accordance with the lease agreement, the Credit Union must restore the leased premises in Sydney to its original condition at the end of the lease term.
-A provision of \$43,000 was raised during the year ended 30 June 2012 (2011: \$89,000) in respect of the Credit Union's obligation to remove leasehold improvements from leased
+A provision of \$43,000 was raised during the year ended 30 June 2013 (2012: \$43,000) in respect of the Credit Union's obligation to remove leasehold improvements from leased premises.

-Adjustment in relation to the provision for long service leave relates to the first time discounting and probability weighting of long service leave balances based on the expected service of employees and their years of employment service with the Credit Union.
+Adjustment in relation to the provision for long service leave relates to the movement in the discounting and probability weighting factor of long service leave balances based on the expected service of employees and their years of employment service with the Credit Union.